When and only when the XCom communication stack is used for

 allowlist, then s1 accepts the connection, otherwise s1 rejects

 the connection attempt by s2.
-Beginning with MySQL 8.0.22, the
+The system variable

 When the MySQL communication stack is used for establishing

 the setting for